Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: Introduction

-In this work, we developed the generalized nonlinear parabolic partial differential equations (PPDE), which can be considered as the fundamental equations in the AI research field.
-And we also show that the reaction-diffusion equation in statistical physics, Schr\"odinger equation in quantum mechanics, Helmholtz equation in paraxial optics, are all examples of PPDEs.
-With finite element method (FEM) and the finite difference method (FDM), we discrete PPDEs into neural partial differential equations (NPDE).
-The NPDEs can be used to describe an AI systems, such as the synergetic learning systems.
+In this work, we generalize nonlinear parabolic partial differential equations (PPDE) into neural partial differential equations (NPDE), which can be considered as the fundamental equations in the AI research field.
+We also show that the reaction-diffusion equation in statistical physics, Schr\"odinger equation in quantum mechanics, Helmholtz equation in paraxial optics, are all examples of PPDEs.
+With the finite element method (FEM) and the finite difference method (FDM), we discrete NPDEs to generate neural network architecture.
+And we believe that NPDEs can be used to describe PAI systems, such as the synergetic learning systems.